alisills/data_format_labs/README.md

 3. List the data types supported in JSON present in this dataset.

+    The datasets are numbers and strings.

 4. Add a nested JSON for "Address" including "Street", "City", "Zip".

 5. Explain how data types differ from data formats in this context.
+    The data format in this case is JSON and the data types are numbers and strings.

 6. Discuss one real-world use case where student data like this is shared using JSON and why JSON is advantageous.
+    One way this data can be used is to store with in a Student Information System to be retreived when need by authorized individuals.